apacgps/AI-In-Practice-Working-Group/README.md

 4. Less theory, more practice
 5. Pivot when necessary

+## Ground rules

+* Pro-actively participate in ideation, research & discussions whenever possible
+* Adhere to ethical principals in AI development including fairness, transparency, accountability and respect for user privacy
+* Encourage continuous learning and improvement
+* Early pivoting of group’s topic of focus (before 3rd meeting) is OK based on general consensus of  working group participants
+* Foster an environment where all participants are respected & feel comfortable to share their ideas, concerns and feedback

 ## How it works

 Here are the activities that participants can participate in.